MersivMedia/genny/README.md

 # genny
-AI image generator for multiple prompts and multiple outputs from multiple models on Replicate.

-# AI Image Generator

 This application generates images based on text prompts using various AI models through the Replicate API and displays them in a Gradio web interface.